• Overview

 Summary

-The HCL DevOps Control plug-in provides for integration with a HCL DevOps Control server.
-This plug-in imports pull requests and commit data from a HCL DevOps Control server and saves them as HCL DevOps Velocity issues.
-Data between the HCL DevOps Control server and the HCL DevOps Velocity server is synchronized every five minutes.
+The DevOps Control plug-in provides integration with a HCL DevOps Control server.
+This plug-in imports pull requests and commit data from a DevOps Control server and saves them as HCL DevOps Velocity issues.
+Data between the DevOps Control server and the HCL DevOps Velocity server is synchronized every five minutes.

 Usage